stefanpems/cfs/ciso-reporting/promptbook-incident-analysis.md

 ## Prompt 10
 ```
 /askGPT extract in a single string the comma separated list of User Principal Names included in the previous response.
-Replace "contoso.com" with "giustizia.it"
 ```

 ## Prompt 11